Complete the FAFSA

 Submit your FAFSA early!

-- The priority deadline to submit is March 1 for the upcoming academic year to receive the best aid offer available to you.
-However, the FAFSA may still be completed after March 1 for consideration for some federal grants and loans.
+• The priority submission deadline for submitting the FAFSA is usually March 1.
+The 2024-2025 priority deadline has been extended to April 1, 2024 due to the delayed FAFSA launch.
+However, the FAFSA may still be completed after the priority deadline for consideration for some federal grants and loans.

-- FAFSAs submitted after March 1 will not be considered for certain types of aid, such as the Supplemental Educational Opportunity Grant or Federal Work-Study.
+• FAFSAs submitted after the priority deadline will not be considered for certain types of aid, such as the Federal Supplemental Educational Opportunity Grant or Federal Work-Study.

 Where Do I Complete the FAFSA?